RobinMnk/dory-chess/README.md

 ### Performance

 The implementation relies heavily on compile time programming, making the execution significantly faster at runtime.
 From the starting position the legal moves can enumerated at a speed of roughly 240 Million nodes per second.
-On emptier boards the speed can increase to surpass the mark of 1 Billion nodes per second:
+On emptier boards the speed can increase to surpass the mark of 1 Billion nodes per second.
+Note that the speed advantage shows for larger depths of around 5 to 6.

 See for example this endgame position at depth 6: